 ii.
-The Chair reads the alleged violation(s) and confirms with the respondent that she or he is accepting responsibility.
+The Chair reads the alleged violation(s) and confirms with the respondent that they are accepting responsibility.

 iii.
 The complainant may make an opening statement followed by the opportunity of the respondent and the COD to ask questions of the complainant.